flatironinstitute/CaImAn/README.md

 Caiman should install easily on Linux, Mac, and Windows.
 If you run into problems, we have a dedicated [installation page](./docs/source/Installation.rst): the details there should help you troubleshoot.
 If you don't find what you need there, *please* send us a [message on Gitter](https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im), and we will help you get it sorted out.

 # Demo notebooks :page_with_curl:
-Once you've gotten things set up, the best way to get started learning Caiman is to select the demo notebook that most closely matches your use case, and adapt it for your particular needs.
+Caiman provides demo notebooks to present each of our main pipelines, from motion correction to online CNMF.
+Once you've gotten things set up, the best way to get started is to select the demo notebook that most closely matches your use case, and adapt it for your particular needs.

-In the demo notebooks folder within `caiman_data`, Caiman provides demo notebooks that demonstrate each of our main pipelines, from motion correction to online CNMF.
 The notebooks demonstrating the core algorithms, CNMF and CNMFE, are the best place to start: they have the most details that are used in the rest of the notebooks.

-The main use cases and notebooks are in the following table:
+The main use cases and notebooks are listed in the following table:

 | Use case | Demo notebook | Paper |
 |:-------- |:------------- | --------------------- |